ekenigs/typedec/README.md

     }
 }

-new TestClass(null); // TypeError: must be a string
+new TestClass(null); // TypeError: 0 must be a string

 const t: TestClass = new TestClass("foo");

-t.foo = 100; // // TypeError: must be a string
+t.foo = 100; // // TypeError: foo must be a string

 t.foo = "baz";
 ```